Phase Noise in Real-World Twin-Field Quantum Key Distribution: Conclusion

 Proper handling of the phase noise and practical constraints of a given real-world network enables to consistently predict the expected key rate of a \gls{TFQKD} link and choose the optimal protocol, layout design and operating parameters depending on the network topology, available infrastructure and target performance.
-The model we implemented is available at \cite{github}.

-A critical application will be the establishment of long-haul links in the upcoming European Quantum Communication Infrastructure \cite{EuroQCI}, aiming at securely connecting distant quantum metropolitan area networks.

-Very recently, new \gls{MDIQKD} protocols such as mode-pairing \gls{QKD} were proposed, that although first-order insensitive on laser and fiber noise, may still benefit from their active stabilization \cite{zhou2023}.
-Also, we prospect that our considerations can be useful in the implementation of continuous-variable \gls{QKD}, where similar challenges are encountered.
+The code for the reproduction of the figures of this study, and for the estimation of key rates with varying setup and protocol parameters, is openly available at Ref.~\cite{bertaina_zenodo_2024}.